1974 Guin tornado

-The 1974 Guin tornado was a powerful and fast moving tornado that moved across northern portions of Alabama, hitting several towns along a 79.5 mi path while devastating the town of Guin during the evening hours of April 3, 1974.
-The tornado would receive a rating of F5 on the Fujita scale, and was one of seven tornadoes to obtain that rating as part of the 1974 Super Outbreak.
-A lot of structures in the tornado were swept away, and some reportedly had their "foundations dislodged, and in some cases swept away as well."
+The 1974 Guin tornado was a powerful and fast-moving tornado that moved across northern portions of Alabama, hitting several towns along a 135 mi path and devastating the town of Guin during the evening hours of April 3, 1974.
+The tornado would receive a rating of F5 on the Fujita scale, and was one of seven tornadoes to obtain the rating as part of the 1974 Super Outbreak.

-The tornado first touched down in eastern Mississippi before crossing state lines into Alabama.
-It would move to the northeast while retaining a low intensity, but would rapidly intensify as it neared the town of Guin.
-The tornado would obliterate many brick buildings in Guin and would kill twenty-three residents before exiting the town, which was left in ruins.
+The tornado first touched down in eastern Mississippi near the town of Caledonia, before crossing state lines into Alabama.
+It would move to the northeast, rapidly intensifying as it neared the town of Guin.
+The tornado obliterated numerous brick buildings in Guin, claiming the lives of twenty-three residents before exiting the town, which lay in ruins.
 The tornado would produce extreme damage as it moved over forests and other rural areas; this damage was visible from satellite imagery that was conducted after the outbreak.
-The tornado would dissipate over an hour and a half after touching down while reaching a maximum width of 1,350 yd.
+The tornado dissipated over an hour and a half after touching down, having reached a maximum width of 1,350 yards (1,230 m).

 The tornado was so powerful that Ted Fujita considered assigning the tornado an F6 rating; the tornado was eventually rated by Fujita as "F5+".